dvlpsh/Twitter-AutoPoster-Bot/README.md

 - Push to the original branch: git push origin <project_name>/<location>
 - Create the pull request.

-Alternatively see the GitHub documentation on [reating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## Contributors